Len-Li/cv-arxiv-daily/docs/index.md

 layout: default
 ---

-This page is maintained by Leheng Li that contains paper he interested.
+This page is maintained by [Leheng Li](https://len-li.github.io/) that contains papers he interested in.